ucsb-eri/TraQR/var/bks/README.md

 # Backups directory
 This directory should be made inaccessible via web, but should still be accessible via PHP

+Backups were done via a simple cron job
 ```
 cat <<EOF > /etc/cron.d/traqr
 SHELL=/bin/bash